jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 The topic for today's post is Monte Carlo methods, something that I have been very interested in for a long time, admittedly because of its eye-catching name.
 Contrary to my original expectation, Monte Carlo is not named after an eponymous mathematician, but a gambling hot spot in Monaco.
 The logic behind this nomenclature is that the simulation of random outcomes, such as in the context of an unpredictable gambling game, is what Monte Carlo methods are best suited for.
 To present a more formal definition, Monte Carlo methods refer to a broad category of  algorithms that use repeated random sampling to make estimations of unknown parameters.
 Basically, MC methods work by cleverly sampling from a distribution to estimate a variable of interest.
 This versatility is why MC method is such a powerful tool in the statistician's arsenal.

 In today's post, we will attempt to solve various bite-sized tasks using MC methods.
 These tasks will be of varying difficulty, but taken together, they will collectively demonstrate the useful applications of MC methods.
-Let's get started with the first up on the list: estimating $\pi$.
+Let's get started with the first up on the list: estimating $$\pi$$.

 # Pi Estimation

-We all know from basic geometry that the value of $\pi$ approximates to $3.14$.
+We all know from basic geometry that the value of $$\pi$$ approximates to $$3.14$$.
 There are obviously various ways to derive this value.
-Archimedes famously used hexagons to estimate that the value of $\pi$ lies between $(\frac{22}{7}, \frac{223}{71})$.
+Archimedes famously used hexagons to estimate that the value of $$\pi$$ lies between $$(\frac{22}{7}, \frac{223}{71})$$.
 With later advances in math, mathematicians began to approach this problem from the angle of infinite series or products, the result of which were the [Leibniz formula], [Wallis product], [Euler product], and the likes.
 And of course, modern computing now allows us to borrow the prowess of machinery to calculate this quantity with extreme accuracy.

 While the maths behind these derivations are fascinating, our approach will not take these routes; instead, we will use a crude Monte Carlo method.
 First, we draw a two-by-two square, inside of which we inscribe a circle of radius 1.
 For convenience purposes, let's center this circle and square both at the origin.
 Next, we generate a series of random coordinates within the region of the square.
 Then, we count the percentage of dots that fall within the area of the cricle.
-Using a simple formula of proportions, we can calculate the area of the circle, through which we can then estimate the value of $\pi$.
+Using a simple formula of proportions, we can calculate the area of the circle, through which we can then estimate the value of $$\pi$$.
 Before we get into the specifics of this algorithm, let's see hwo this plays out in code.

 ```python